LBreda/NodeAtacAPI/README.md

 It will return an list of the available news categories, and the number of the news contained in each category.

-It needs only one parameter: the API key.
+It needs no parameters.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is an array of dictionaries in this format:

 * `int id_categoria`: Category ID
 * `string nome`: Category name